JayUdding/ai-daily-learning/README.md

 **`*`** This isn’t so much a command as it is an important symbol to be familiar with.
 It’s known as the “wildcard” symbol and is used to reference anything within certain criteria.

 **sudo** is used to run commands as a superuser, or as an admin.
 It means that you’re overriding some basic protection of your Mac and making an alteration to your computer

+NOTE: Deleting a file will also remove any associated commits on my commit chart!
+It pays to not delete!